 Past positions include principal guest conductor and director of choral activities for the New Hampshire Music Festival, guest conductor of the Asia Pacific Activities Conference Orchestra in Hanoi, Vietnam, principal guest conductor of the Vietnam National Opera and Ballet in Hanoi, music director of the Hanover Chamber Orchestra and New England Camerata, associate conductor of the Savonlinna Opera Festival Chorus, and associate conductor of the Finnish Chamber Choir.
 He was a faculty member at the Bassi Brugnatelli International Conducting and Singing Symposium in Robbiate, Italy.
 He has conducted for Mid-America Productions and the New England Symphonic Ensemble at Carnegie Hall.

-His choirs have performed and studied in Spain, England, Colombia, Cuba, Chile, Poland, Slovak Republic, Hungary, Austria, Italy, Ireland, Portugal, Croatia, Bosnia-Herzegovina, Slovenia, Montenegro, Morocco, Vietnam, South Korea, South Africa, Brazil, Peru, Ecuador, Canada, Armenia, Georgia, Bulgaria, Puerto Rico and throughout the United States.
+His choirs have performed and studied in Spain, England, Colombia, Cuba, Chile, Poland, Slovak Republic, Hungary, Austria, Italy, Ireland, Portugal, Croatia, Bosnia-Herzegovina, Slovenia, Montenegro, Morocco, Vietnam, South Korea, South Africa, Brazil, Peru, Ecuador, Canada, Armenia, Georgia, Bulgaria, Iceland, Puerto Rico and throughout the United States.

 Perkins holds the degrees Doctor of Musical Arts and Master of Music in Choral Music from the University of Southern California, and Bachelor of Music in Piano Performance from Brigham Young University.
 He continued his studies as a Fulbright scholar in Helsinki, Finland.